MarioMarkov/CNR_Parking/README.md

-Download data from here: http://cnrpark.it/
+Download data from here: http://cnrpark.it/ or run get_dataset.sh

 # CNR training conf
 ### Training on cnr even patches